-Over the fiscals 2018 to 2022, IRMEL developed its CGD infrastructure in its GAs much faster than the pan-India average for both PNG and CNG.
-While gas distribution infrastructure logged 22% CAGR pan-India during the period, IRMEL clocked 106% CAGR.
+Over the fiscals 2018 to 2023, IRMEL developed its CGD infrastructure in its GAs much faster than the pan-India average for both PNG and CNG.
+While gas distribution infrastructure logged 21% CAGR pan-India during the period, IRMEL clocked 89% CAGR.
 IRMEL is in sync with other major players and have consistently invested in capex ensuring deeper market penetration.
-This is reflected in the achievement of its MWP targets for Banaskantha.
-The company has also met its MWP targets for the inch-km parameter in Fatehgarh Sahib GA.
-Moreover, it has successfully completed the inch-km and CNG stations target for Diu & Gir Somnath GA.
+This is reflected in the achievement of its MWP targets for Banaskantha and Fatehgarh Sahib (as on June 30, 2023).
+Moreover, it has successfully completed the inch-km and CNG stations target for Diu & Gir Somnath GA (as on June 30, 2023).